buildit/aem-with-react/README.md

 # AEM React integration module

-this npm module that is required by the [AEM React Integration project](http://www.github.com/aem-react-js) This library is written in TypeScript.
+This npm module  is required by the [AEM React Integration project](http://www.github.com/sinnerschrader/aem-react-js).
+This library is written in TypeScript.

 ## Basic usage